myrakrusemark/claude-code-is-programmable/README.md

 Here's the big trick - with Claude Code, you can call ANY TOOL IN ANY ORDER IN NATURAL LANGUAGE.

+Check out the other examples in the repo to understand how to scale your impact with this feature.

 Watch [this video](https://youtu.be/2TIXl2rlA6Q) to internalize how important this is for next generation engineering.
 View the brief anthropic documentation [here](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/tutorials#use-claude-as-a-unix-style-utility) and a more comprehensive write up on [agentic coding here](https://www.anthropic.com/engineering/claude-code-best-practices).
 The Claude Code team is doing incredible work.

 You can also use [Aider](https://aider.chat/) as a programmable ai coding tool to do similar things although it's strictly limited to AI Coding (which is still incredibly useful).
 Check out the documentation [here](https://aider.chat/docs/scripting.html).